idrblab/ALLSites/README.md

-# Protein Binding Site Predictor
+# Accurate Identification of Protein Binding Sites for All Drug Modalities Using ALLSites

 A deep learning framework for predicting protein binding sites using transformer-based architecture with convolutional encoders and attention mechanisms.